robhudson/detour/README.md

 An experiment with ephemeral messaging using email addresses.

+## Documentation and API Specs

+Currently we are working on version 1.0.
+[View the documentation](https://github.com/ednapiranha/detour/tree/flask/docs)

 ## How it works

 * Sender creates a message and provides the receiver email address